chalatz/tours/pages/tours/guided/religious.md

 faq:
   items:
-  - q: Does the tour give us time to stop and take photos as well as to truly appreciate the beauty of the island?
+  - q: Does the tour give us time to stop and take photos as well as to appreciate the Christian art and architecture?
     a: Yes, there is plenty of time, and you will find that you can look around and take photos pretty comfortably.
-This is because as long as you remain within 25-50 feet of the tour guide, you’ll be able to hear him through your special headsets.
-The tour guide also has enough experience to adjust the tour as you pass each landmark.
-So, you should be completely fine all the way.
+This is because as long as you remain within 25-50 feet of the tour guide, you’ll be able to hear him through your special headsets, so you should be completely fine all the way.
-  - q: We are two persons but would love to have a driver and a licensed tour guide.
-Is it compulsory a minimum number of passengers?
-    a: 'No. The tour is private and sufficient even with one person. '
-  - q: There are four more people would like to join the tour with us, can we add them to our group?
-    a: Any last-minute additions to the number of passengers must be submitted at least 24 hours in advance so we can check for availability and update your reservation.
-      In order to comply with Port Authority and Security, we provide the tour only for the number of passengers declared in the reservation.
-  - q: What is the cost to enter the Acropolis of Lindos?
-    a: Adults must pay 12 Euros per person; seniors pay half of that, which amounts to 6 Euros, and the entrance is free for children under 18 years of age.
-Lindos Village doesn’t have an entrance fee at all.
-  - q: If some of us don’t want to climb the Acropolis, is it feasible to take photos from the bottom?
-For those of us that do, are there handrails?
-    a: The stairs are mostly safe and secure.
-The risers are 5-7 inches, and the treads measure about 18-24 inches.
-These aren’t your typical stairs, and there aren’t any handrails to support you on either side.
-You can take pictures of the hillside if you decide not to go, but the truly great views are at the top.
-  - q: Each of our 16 members may not be interested in climbing to the Acropolis.
-      What are they to do?
-    a: The members that want to climb can go with our tour guide, and the rest can explore Lindos village by themselves.
-The two groups can meet at a prearranged place and time.
-  - q: How long is the stay in Lindos and how long will the climb to the Acropolis take?
-    a: The tour stays there for approximately 90 minutes, but it can vary depending on the time guests take to enjoy Lindos.
-(In case you need to spend more time in Lindos we need advance notice, on time of booking, as we must adjust the tour to your needs and wishes)
-  - q: My 84 year old grandmother is along for the trip.
-Are there any options for her while my son climbs to the Acropolis of Lindos?
-    a: There is a café just outside the village that offers an enchanting view of the white village and the Acropolis.
-We can drive her there for a drink and relaxation.
-You may also look at our tours for <a href="./seniors-tours-in-rhodes.htm">Seniors</a>
-      in Rhodes
+  - q: How much are the entrance fees on this tour?
+    a: The only entrance fee is to Monastery of Filerimos, 6 euro per person. <a href="./seniors-tours-in-rhodes.htm">Seniors</a> (with Id or Passport) 3 Euros / person
+  - q: Can we add other sites, or customize this tour?
+    a: Yes, all the tours are customizable.
+Just let us know the sites you wish to visit and we’ll plan a custom private tour for you.
-  - q: How near is the ship from the Palace of Grand Master and the Archaeological Museum?
+  - q: How near is the ship from the Church of St Panteleimonas?
-    a: It’s ten minutes away, but you can take as long as you wish, enjoying the sights of the Old Town.
+    a: It’s 5 minutes away, but you can take as long as you wish, enjoying the sights of the Old Town.
-  - q: What are the scrumptious delicacies Rhodes is famous for?
-What shouldn’t we miss?
-    a: The great <a href="./rhodes_wine_tours_wineries_greece.htm">wines</a> and <a href="./food_greece_menus_meals_cuisine.htm">traditional food</a> at Rhodes
-      is worth every cent.
-The famous <a href="./handmade_pottery_greece.htm">pottery, ceramics</a>, and the beautiful <span class="link_inline"><a href="beach_tour_of_rhodes.htm">Rhodes Beaches</a></span>
-  - q: I have read some of the reviews, so I’m sure we’ll have fun.
-    a: We certainly hope so!

 included:
   items:
   - text: Private Tour (just your party)